Marquardt Series 6184

 - Cherry MX keycap compatibility

 Marquardt provided drawings for models 6184.0101 (linear momentary with 4 mm travel) and 6184.1204 (linear momentary illuminated with 2.5 mm travel), which can be found under Documentation below.
 The specifications below are derived solely from these documents, and may not represent the complete product range.
+These are the same specifications as for Series 6180.

 |Switching voltage||28 V maximum|